-Consumption of saturated fat is more likely to result in heart disease, type-2 diabetes, and liver disease than consuming sugar or unsaturated fat, according to a new study published this month in Diabetes Care.
+Consumption of saturated fat is more likely to result in heart disease, type-2 diabetes, and liver disease than consuming sugar or unsaturated fat, according to a study published last year in Diabetes Care.

 Researchers of The American Diabetic Association fed a thousand additional calories each day to thirty-eight classified overweight participants.
 The calories were given in the form of saturated fat, unsaturated fat, or simple sugars.
 Over a period of three weeks, the participants’ metabolic outcomes were analyzed.

 The researchers found that intrahepatic triglyceride, a marker of fatty liver disease, increased by 55 percent in the saturated fat group.
 By comparison, the increase was only 15 percent for the unsaturated fat group, and 33 percent in the sugar sample.

 This is supported by previous studies which have shown that a diet heavy in fatty meat is linked with liver disease.

 The authors also caution that the markers for heart disease and type two diabetes were highest among those in the saturated fat group.

 According to the NHS, these risky saturated fats are found mostly in butter, cheese, cream, and eggs; sausages, bacon, fatty cuts of meat, and cured meats like salami and chorizo.

 It recommends instead eating more plant-based foods, such as vegetables, whole grains, fruit, and nuts.

 This study adds to a substantive and growing body of research suggesting that a plant-based diet is the best way to prevent heart disease, and prevent – and even reverse – type-2 diabetes.